jelizaga3-gatech/Study-Calc-BC/README.md

 `git clone https://github.com/jelizaga3-gatech/Study-Calc-BC.git`

-Run the Dockerfile
+cd into project:

+`cd Study-Calc-BC`

+Build the Docker image (or container?
+Pardon my ignorance but its still to me unclear what the difference is.)

+`docker build -t study-calc-bc .`

+Run the Docker image (I think if a container doesn't exist before the run command, Docker creates a container and loads the image on the newly created container.)

 `docker run -it --rm -v "$PWD":/usr/src/app -p "4000:4000"  study-calc-bc`

 A local server will startup.
-For example, on my server, under Server Adress, I would see the webpage by directing my web client, i.e. Google Chrome, to http://0.0.0.0:4000/.
+For example, on my server, under `Server Adress:`, I would see the webpage by directing my web client, i.e. Google Chrome, to http://0.0.0.0:4000/.

 ```
 Configuration file: /usr/src/app/_config.yml